CodeSolz/Better-Find-and-Replace/readme.txt

 === Better Find and Replace ===
 Contributors: CodeSolz, m.tuhin
-Tags: database, search and replace, search replace, search, real-time replace Donate link: https://codesolz.net/our-products/wordpress-plugin/real-time-auto-find-and-replace/?utm_source=wordpress.org&utm_medium=README_DONATE_BTN
+Tags: database, search and replace, search replace, search, real-time replace, gutenberg, block-editor Donate link: https://codesolz.net/our-products/wordpress-plugin/real-time-auto-find-and-replace/?utm_source=wordpress.org&utm_medium=README_DONATE_BTN
 Requires at least: 4.0
 Tested up to: 6.2
-Stable tag: 1.4.9
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily Search & replace text, code blocks, URLs, Footer credits, jQuery / Ajax loaded text or anything in real-time.
+Easily Search and replace text, code blocks, URLs, footer credits, jQuery / Ajax loaded text or anything in real-time.
 Search replace within database too..

 == Description ==
-The plugin provides an easy way to find for a target word and replace it with your desired word.
-It provides two exciting options for search & replacement : real-time and permanent.
+The plugin offers a seamless solution for efficient database search and replace, complemented by a dynamic real-time word masking feature.

-The real-time option employs a clever word masking technique to replace text, url ( anything ), leaving no trace behind.
+The real-time option employs a clever word masking technique to search and replace text, url ( anything ), leaving no trace behind.
 The find and replace process takes place before the website is rendered in the browser and does not impact any other files or databases.
 With this ultimate solution, easily find and replace text, HTML code, media/image URLs, footer credits, or any other content within your website without touching the database with the help of an easy-to-use user interface.

-On the other hand, the permanent replacer is the ultimate solution, ensuring that any replaced text, URL etc is eliminated from your database permanently.
+On the other hand, the permanent replace ensuring that any replaced text, URL etc is eliminated from your database permanently.
-The plugin is equipped with powerful features that allow you to visualize the results of searching and replacing content withing your database as well as permanently erasing it.
+The plugin is equipped with powerful features that allow you to visualize the results of search and replace content within your database as well as permanently erasing it.
 It has the ability to search within complex, serialized data structures and replace them with your own words, making it a powerful tool for managing website content for beginners and experienced users alike.
 Additionally, it allows for the removal or un-setting of any element in serialized data by specifying its key.